Updated: Aug 8

 If you listen to the so-called “experts” parroting the standard advice, they will likely be telling you to eat less, get more exercise and avoid dietary fat.
 They might even have gone as far as suggesting a plant-based diet.
 While they will all firmly believe they are giving you great advice, unfortunately it is well meaning but can be very misguided.

-Modern science has uncovered lots of new information about what is healthy and unfortunately much of this is ignored or lost among the thousands of articles, podcasts and medical reports that are newly published every day.
-Because of what is known as “confirmation bias”, published articles are often only printed when they agree with the majority of readers views and therefore the conventional, out of date even discredited information is reprinted over and over despite the fact that we can clearly see it is not working.
+Modern science has uncovered lots of new information about what is healthy and unfortunately much of this does little to sell more food, drugs or supplements and because of this is ignored or lost amongst the thousands of articles, podcasts and medical reports that are newly published every day.
+Because of what is known as “confirmation bias”, published articles are often only printed when they agree with the majority of readers views and therefore the conventional, out of date even discredited information is reprinted over and over despite the fact that we can all clearly see the advice is not working.

 Here are some things that you need to know: